GoogleContainerTools/skaffold/docs/content/en/docs/design/api.md

 {{% tabs %}}
 {{% tab "HTTP API" %}}

-Using our [Quickstart example]({{< relref "/docs/quickstart" >}}) we can start skaffold with `skaffold dev --auto-build=false`.
+Using our [Quickstart example]({{< relref "/docs/quickstart" >}}), we can start skaffold with `skaffold dev --auto-build=false`.
-When we change `main.go`, Skaffold will notice file changes but it won't rebuild the image until it receives a call to the Control API with `"build":true`:
+When we change `main.go`, Skaffold will notice file changes but will not rebuild the image until it receives a request to the Control API with `{"build": true}`:

 ```bash
 curl -X POST http://localhost:50052/v1/execute -d '{"build": true}'
 ```

-At this point, Skaffold will wait to deploy the newly built image until we invoke the Control API with `"deploy":true`:
+At this point, Skaffold will wait to deploy the newly built image until we invoke the Control API with `{"deploy": true}`:

 ```bash
 curl -X POST http://localhost:50052/v1/execute -d '{"deploy": true}'
 ```

-Note that you can also combine these steps into one call:
+These steps can also be combined into a single request:

 ```bash
 curl -X POST http://localhost:50052/v1/execute -d '{"build": true, "deploy": true}'